abpframework/abp/docs/en/AutoFilterer.md

 ## Using the AutoFilterer

+### AbpFilterBase

-- Create your filter dto via using `AbpFilterBase` instead of AutoFilterer's default `FilterBase`.
+- Create your filter dto via inheriting from `AbpFilterBase` instead of AutoFilterer's default `FilterBase`.

 ```csharp
 public class BookFilterDto : AbpFilterBase // <-- Careful here